8 Cozy Spots to Grab a Coffee in Savannah

 When the temperatures rise in Savannah, seek some solace with a mason jar of cold brew.
 This cafe is the sister spot to Foxy Loxy Cafe, albeit a bit smaller and cozier.
 It’s south of Forsyth Park and is perfect for grabbing a table or rocking chair while enjoying the weather on the–enclosed!–patio.

 Come for the organic yerba mate, stay for the sweet rolls.
 Pick a booth by the window and enjoy watching the hubbub along Habersham.
 If you’re too full to try the banana bread, we recommend taking a loaf to go.

-Not only does this vegetarian restaurant serve up a mean cup of fair trade joe, it’s also a great place to hang out late night when Savannah’s most talented come out to perform on open mic nights.
+Not only does this vegetarian restaurant serve up a mean cup of fair-trade joe, but it’s also a great place to hang out at night, when Savannah’s most talented performers take part in open-mic events.

-Although Collins Quarter is on many a must-try list for dining out in Savannah, their coffee window is the best kept secret for ordering a gourmet cup to go.
-Pick up a flat white, and take it on a nice walk along the river.
-If you’ve got the time to hang for awhile, it’ll be hard to choose between the coffee and cocktail menus.
+Although Collins Quarter is on many a must-try list for dining out in Savannah, their coffee window is the best-kept secret for ordering a gourmet cup to-go.
+Pick up a flat white and stroll along the river.
+If you’ve got time to hang out for a while later in the day, the cocktail menu is worth a peruse.